gtk-rs/gtk4-rs/book/src/css.md

 ```

 Next, we need to load the CSS file in the startup step of the application.
-As usual, the widgets are created during the activate step.
+As usual, the widgets are created during the "activate" step.

 <span class="filename">Filename: listings/css/1/main.rs</span>